veeambestpractise/best-practices-guide/Hyper-V/Hyper-V.md

 # Hyper-V backup modes #

 Veeam Backup and Replication provides two different backup modes to process Hyper-V backups, both relying on the Microsoft VSS framework.
-- **On-Host** backup mode, for which backup data processing is delegated to the Hyper-V servers themselves, leveraging non transportable shadow copies by using software VSS provider.
+- **On-Host** backup mode, for which backup data processing is on the Hyper-V node hosting the VM, leveraging non transportable shadow copies by using software VSS provider.
--	**Off-Host** backup mode, for which backup data processing is offloaded to physical backup proxies, leveraging transportable shadow copies using Hardware VSS provider provided by the SAN storage vendor.
+-	**Off-Host** backup mode, for which backup data processing is offloaded to another non clustered participating Hyper-V node, leveraging transportable shadow copies using Hardware VSS provider provided by the SAN storage vendor.

 Backup mode availability is heavily depending on the underlying virtualization infrastructure, leaving Off-Host backup mode available only to protect virtual machines hosted on SAN storage volumes.